 Public Health Approach to Children’s Mental Health

-The Children’s Committee of the OMHSAS Advisory Committee recently formed a Public Health Workgroup to identify a framework for implementing mental health promotion efforts for children and families.
+A Public Health Workgroup from the Children’s Committee of the OMHSAS Planning Council identified a framework for implementing mental health promotion efforts for children and families.

 According to a 2007 Report to Congress by the Substance Abuse and Mental Health Services Administration, “promotion and prevention are key elements of a public health approach to mental health….The underlying premise of a public health approach is that it is inherently better to promote health and to prevent illness before an illness begins….
 Fundamental to the public health approach is that mental health is everyone’s concern.
 Responsibility for promotion and prevention programs is shared across multiple systems, including schools, primary health care, mental health care, juvenile justice, child welfare, and substance abuse services.”